PhuongFX/Potato/README.md

 ## `Dataset` 📊

-* Potato Plant Diseases: is a comprehensive collection of images meticulously categorized into three distinct classes: early blight, late blight, and healthy.
+* [🌱 Potato Plant Diseases Data 🍂](https://www.kaggle.com/hafiznouman786/potato-plant-diseases-data) is a comprehensive collection of images meticulously categorized into three distinct classes: early blight, late blight, and healthy.

 * Each class represents a specific condition affecting potato crops, enabling researchers and agricultural experts to delve into the intricacies of disease identification, progression, and management.